Room Reset – The Secret to Keeping a Clean House

 Step #8.
 Put Away Your Basket

-When you are finished in your room, you may find yourself with a basket full of random things.
-To make this step easier, just take a stroll throughout your home.
+When you are finished in your room, you may find yourself with a basket full of random things from step #5.
+This is the time to put all of those items away.
+To make this step easier, take a stroll through your home basket in hand.

 The key to a clutter-free home is putting items where they belong.
 Work to train yourself to do this without thinking, and you will be surprised at how neater your home stays is with little to no effort.